Dunya Maumoon: State Minister for Health

 Maumoon later rejoined the government as the Minister of State for Health.
 Her rejoining her uncle Abdulla Yameen's government was denounced by her father, Maumoon Abdul Gayoom.
 Maumoon later resigned in 2018 amid the political crisis.

 During the 2024 Maldivian parliamentary election, Maumoon ran for the South Hulhumalé constituency.

 Education

 She obtained a B.A.(Honors) degree in Social Anthropology at the University of Cambridge in England in 1992.
-She went on to complete a MPhil Degree at the London School of Economic & Political Science (LSE) in 1996, where the focus of her research was “Gender Activism & the Islamic Revival”.
+She went on to complete a MPhil Degree at the London School of Economic & Political Science (LSE) in 1996, where the focus of her research was.